Sweet, flavorful, gently caramelized, and flavored with warming spices, this Instant Pot Apple Butter is the taste of Autumn in a jar!

 Instructions

-- Place apples into the Instant Pot and stir in the lemon juice.
+- Place the apples in the Instant Pot and stir in the lemon juice.

 - To the apples, add sugars, apple cider, cinnamon, allspice, nutmeg, and vanilla; stir around until well combined.

-- Turn Instant Pot to Saute and press the MINUS button to set it to LESS.
+- Turn the Instant Pot to Saute and press the MINUS button to set it to LESS.

-- Bring mixture to a simmer; continue to cook for 12 to 15 minutes, or until thickened to desired consistency.
+- Bring the mixture to a simmer and continue to cook for 12 to 15 minutes or until thickened to desired consistency.

 - Turn OFF the IP, but let the apple butter completely cool inside the IP.